homemadechowder/Project1/README.md

 * Provide map and direction to the restaurant
 * Membership subscription
 * On going recipe recommendation, food subject blog, and food news...

-## Technology Used
-- In this project our team will use HTML, CSS for all front-end design and development.
-- Javascript for APP logic
-- Two API for food research, and Map.